Mass Care & Emergency Assistance

 The Pennsylvania Department of Human Services (DHS) coordinates the commonwealth's response to disaster-caused human services needs.
 This includes food, shelter, and disability-related needs as well as emergency behavioral health services.
 DHS manages Disaster Operational/Planning Task Forces and maintains Mass Care supplies, equipment, and specially trained staff available to support local communities in times of disaster.

-Operational/Planning Task Force
+Operational/Planning Task Forces

 Whole community coordination in times of disaster makes for a more resilient commonwealth.
 Community partners and stakeholders are warmly invited to participate on Disaster Operational/Planning Task Forces.